Operation Coffee Cup: Background

-As John F. Kennedy took the presidency, one of his priorities was reform of the American health care system.
-To that end he sent a health care bill to Congress, HR 4222, known as the King-Anderson legislation after its sponsors (Senator Anderson and Rep. Cecil King, of California).
-The bill provisioned a significant expansion of the government's role in caring for the elderly, including features of what would eventually become Medicare.
+As John F. Kennedy took the presidency, one of his priorities was reforming the American healthcare system.
+He sent a health care bill to Congress, HR 4222, known as the King-Anderson legislation after its sponsors (Senator Clinton Anderson of New Mexico, and Rep. Cecil King of California).
+The bill expanded the government's role in caring for the elderly, including features of what would eventually become Medicare.